kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 ## Additional notes

+### Secret naming convention
+Provider authors should be aware of the Kubeconfig secret naming conventions.
+If your provider generates a user specific Kubeconfig secret, the secret should have `<cluster-name>-user-kubeconfig` naming convention.

+`clusterctl get kubeconfig` will return this user specific Kubeconfig by default, and fallback to the CAPI generated Kubeconfig that follows a preset naming convention `<cluster-name>-kubeconfig`.

 ### Components YAML transformations

 Provider authors should be aware of the following transformations that `clusterctl` applies during component installation: